The following simple steps are required to set up public key authentication (for SSH):

 You can place the public key on any server, and then unlock it by connecting to it with a client that already has the private key.
 When the two match up, the system unlocks without the need for a password.
 You can increase security even more by protecting the private key with a passphrase.

-Step one: Generate a key pair
+Generate a key pair

 The customer should never share the private key to us or anyone outside their organization.
 It should be kept secret.